tjouan/producer-core/README.md

 producer
 ========

-  Software provisioning and configuration management tool, based on a DSL to write "recipes".
+  Software provisioning and configuration management tool, providing a DSL to write "recipes".